lindegroup/autopkgr/README.md

 AutoPkgr was created by James Barclay, Elliot Jordan, and Josh Senick of the [Linde Group](http://www.lindegroup.com) with a huge amount of help from Eldon Ahrold.

 We're very friendly.
-Stop by Berkeley sometime and have an espresso.
+Stop by Emeryville sometime and have an espresso.

 Briefcase icon from [FontAwesome](http://fontawesome.io/).